wp-plugins/groups/readme.txt

 = 1.3.11 =
 * Fix: Access restriction capabilities must be disjunctive.
+* Added: List of groups can be shown in user profiles on the back end and group assignments can be edited by group admins.
+* Improvement: Groups shown for users on the Users screen are sorted by name.

 = 1.3.10 =
 * Fix: Under certain conditions with caching involved, capabilities were not correctly retrieved.
 Thanks to Jason Kadlec who [reported the issue](http://wordpress.org/support/topic/nasty-error-with-latest-version).